Budget Overview

 UK dive club forums and Facebook groups have active second-hand markets.
 Inspect before buying.
 Budget for regulator service (around £80-120) regardless of seller claims.

-Take our quiz to get personalised recommendations based on your current diving stage.
+Take our 60-second quiz to get personalised recommendations based on your current diving stage and budget.

 Frequently Asked Questions